 • Required 72 hours before finishing the interior wall

-• Structural components (beams, lintels, walls, trusses, floor joists, framing, etc.)
+• Structural components (beams, lintels, walls, trusses, floor joists, framework, etc.)

 • Insulation